-Start-ups are what makes the diagnostics space so special.
+Start-ups are what make the diagnostics space so unique.

 They never stand still.
 They’re constantly discovering new technologies and uncovering new ways to test.
 And in turn, this drives the rest of the diagnostics space to keep pushing boundaries and provide better support for healthcare.

-What makes these companies so disruptive is the innovative people at the heart of their businesses who’re striving to make a difference in the world.
+What makes these companies so disruptive is the innovative people at the heart of their businesses who are striving to make a difference in the world.